 When you are new to recovery, it can be hard to know how to get through a regular Tuesday without drugs and alcohol, never mind a major holiday.
-As December 25th fast approaches, we are taking a different approach to our blog; we are inviting you behind-the-scenes of the Process Recovery Center.
+As December 25th fast approaches, we are taking a different approach to our blog; we are inviting you behind-the-scenes of the Process Recovery Center, including at our sober livings in New Hampshire.
 I have asked members of our staff to share a meaningful holiday tradition that might inspire you.
 I purposefully did not impose any restrictions around these traditions and, yet, none of them suggest that substance use plays a role in the festivities.
 We hope these short vignettes demonstrate the true meaning of the holiday season, including, but not limited to, connection, inclusion, reflection, gratitude, giving, family, faith, joy and heritage.

 Sharing Tradition by the Process Hearth

 Behavioral Health Technician and radio personality, Dan, was one of the first to respond to my call to action: “My family has always had the ‘no one should be alone on the holidays’ concept,” Dan wrote.
 “No matter who you are, there is always room at our table – and that is something that I love.
 It means a lot to someone who has no one with whom to spend the holidays, but it also has lead to some really interesting people joking around our table … and always to some great laughs and even better stories”.